Joint Special Issues

 The Publications Network shares publication expertise and develops cross-promotional opportunities for Member Societies who publish journals, books and any other publications.

-The first publication by this network is the Virtual Special Issue Europe’s Microbiology Network.
+The first issue by this network is the Virtual Special Issue Europe’s Microbiology Network.
 This virtual special issue showcases a selection of the best research recently published in some of the journals produced by Societies in the FEMS microbiology network.

-The second publication is a collection of articles called Microbiology & Infection, is by FEMS in association with two FEMS Member Societies, the Association for General and Applied Microbiology (VAAM) and the German Society for Hygiene and Microbiology (DGHM).
+The second issue is a collection of articles called Microbiology & Infection, is by FEMS in association with two FEMS Member Societies, the Association for General and Applied Microbiology (VAAM) and the German Society for Hygiene and Microbiology (DGHM).

 To get involved with the Publications Network contact Dr Erwin Ripmeester.